🔥 30% Off! →

 How many energy drinks are safe to drink in one day?

-Drinking too many energy drinks in a day can expose you to large amounts of caffeine.
-These large amounts of caffeine can damage the heart.
+Drinking too many energy drinks in a day can expose you to large amounts of caffeine intake.
+Large amounts of caffeine consumption can damage the heart.
 One 28-year-old man who drank eight cans of an energy drink in a day went into cardiac arrest.
 According to a small study in the Journal of the American Heart Association, drinking 32 ounces of an energy drink in a day is linked to changes in the heart’s electrical activity and rises in blood pressure compared with other drinks that have an equal amount of caffeine.

 Drinking too many energy drinks can also lead to caffeine intoxication, which can result in sleep loss, trouble breathing, chest pains, convulsions, and irregular or fast heartbeat.
 For these reasons, the Mayo Clinic recommends drinking no more than one can of an energy drink daily.